Levi-Spellmeyer/PicoCTF-Writeups/PicoCTF - Obedient Cat.md

 <img width="683" height="471" alt="image" src="https://github.com/user-attachments/assets/f283f765-5ba2-4dd1-835b-3e5748df768f" />

-- The README file contained a general welcome message followed my tips and advice on using the web shell to solve challenges including a brief introduction to navigating a cli using Linux commands
+- The README file contained a general welcome message followed by tips and advice on using the web terminal to solve challenges including a brief introduction to navigating a cli using Linux commands

 <img width="706" height="425" alt="image" src="https://github.com/user-attachments/assets/6aa750a0-6226-4d70-bed1-0952a7463633" />

-- Despite the description of the challenge heavily implying that the flag is within the downloadable file, I still found it worth my time to familiarize myself with the shell as it would have been important to be familiar with existing directories if they existed on the shell.
+- Despite the description of the challenge heavily implying that the flag is within the downloadable file, I still found it worth my time to familiarize myself with the terminal as it would have been important to be familiar with existing directories if they were present within web terminal.

 <br>